BoiMegadonutstheguy/Project-Scholarship/README.md

 # Project-Scholarship

-This is a fun school project
+This is a fun school project that simplifies school notes